Why is self-care important?

 4. It helps you keep a healthy relationship with others.

 When you don’t take good care of yourself, not only would it affect you, it would affect people close to you.
 If you are sick, who is going to take care of you?
 Your parents, your children, or other family members?

 Sure, you will still receive help from others from time to time.
 But taking care of yourself first is being responsible for your own well-being.
 It reduces the need for others to take care of you.
 And thus, reduces their stress and obligations.
 Self-care the least selfish thing you can do.

 Also, knowing your emotional and personal needs help you create healthy boundaries with others.
 When your mood is good, you could then take care of others better.
 When you neglect yourself and your life is in a mess, it’s tough to care for others too.

 5. It is a way to communicate love (for yourself and for the Universe).

-Self-care isn’t just a mean to achieve work-life balance.
+Self-care isn’t just a means to achieve work-life balance.
 Life isn’t all about work or taking care of other people.
-It’s also about growth and nourishing your body, mind and soul.
+It’s also about growth and nourishing your body, mind, and soul.

-Better self-esteem starts from taking better care of yourself.
+Better self-esteem starts with taking better care of yourself.

-Practising self-care is also a way to show love and gratitude to the Universe.
-The Universe provides you with life, a body, a mind and a soul.
+Practicing self-care is also a way to show love and gratitude to the Universe.
+The Universe provides you with life, a body, a mind, and a soul.
 Taking good care of them tells the Universe you appreciate its creation and are thankful for what you are given.

 Featured Photo Credit: 23/30 / lauren rushing